zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

 **Dashboard**

-The Dasboard itself can be found at https://grafana.com/grafana/dashboards/11968
+The Dasboard itself can be found at https://grafana.com/grafana/dashboards/11968 or in the folder /grafana/QNAP-collectd-external.json

 **Troubleshooting**